I've spent 20 years inside & also founding companies of all sizes in different industries. Across all of that, the same pattern shows up.

 We both want outcomes.
 The best work happens in focused bursts where everyone knows the clock is ticking.

 Products used by hundreds of millions of people.
-The advice I give is drawn from work that shipped, not from theory.
+My advice comes from work that shipped, not theory.

 Most product orgs I walk into already have too much process.
 Another framework, another ceremony, another status update no one reads.
 My default is to remove before I add.
 I've seen small teams ship more than orgs 10x their size.

-The work is structured around outcomes, not hours.
+I structure the work around outcomes, not hours.
 If nothing meaningful ships inside the engagement, the engagement failed.
 You can spend 6 months on an executive search and still end up with someone who has never built anything from scratch.
 Or you can have results and decide what you need next from a position of knowing.

 I've worked with boards, investors, and founders.
 The useful version of those conversations ends in a decision, not another meeting.
 If your roadmap is wrong, or the product isn't solving a real problem, I'll say so.
 You're paying for clarity backed by experience.

 Not next quarter.
 Not after the "research" phase.
 This week.
-What separates the companies that win from the ones that don't is velocity of shipping and feedback from market.
+The companies that win ship faster and hear back from the market sooner.

 12 questions.
 A personalised playbook for what's broken.